srowley/ggity/README.md

 As such constructing a plot in GGity is based on the same priniciples - a plot is composed of one or more layers, where each layer includes:

-* Data - in GGity, data is represented as a list of maps, is an observation/row, and the keys of the map are the associated variable name (i.e. the column name, if the maps were ordered and the data structured as table).
+* Data - in GGity, data is represented as a list of maps.
+Each map is an observation/row, and the keys of the map are the associated variable name (i.e. the column name, if the maps were ordered and the data structured as table).
 Note that GGity does not check for missing values or otherwise validate the data passed to it.

-* Geom - a visible shape/object (such a point, a bar or a line), the characteristics of which will be determined based on the values of the data (e.g., the x-coordinate mapped to one variable, the y-coordinate to another, the color of a point to a third variable)
+* Geom - a visible shape/object (such a point, a bar or a line), the characteristics of which will be determined based on the values of the data (e.g., the x-coordinate mapped to one variable, the y-coordinate to another, the color of a point to a third variable).

-* Mapping - a map that indicates which characteristics (aesthetics, in ggplot2 parlance) will be tied to which variables
+* Mapping - a map that indicates which characteristics (aesthetics, in ggplot2 parlance) will be tied to which variables.

 * Position adjustment - a method for adjusting the position of overlapping geoms.
 For example, a stacked bar chart maps x-coordinates and colors based on variables, but the y-coordinates for each part of the stack need to be adjusted in order